Skip to main content

 NSU Transfer Grant

-The NSU Transfer Grant is a need based award that is available to new and current transfer students.
+The NSU Transfer Grant is a need-based award available to new and current transfer students.
 Funds are awarded based on availability.
 The grant may be renewed yearly by application.
-To be considered for the grant you must have a completed FAFSA on file and submit the application by the deadline for each academic term.
-The deadline for fall 2021 is August 2, 2022 and December 1, 2022 for Spring 2022.
-See below for the grant eligibility requirements.
+To be considered for the grant, you must have a completed FAFSA on file and submit the application by the deadline for each academic term.
+Priority deadlines are as follows:

 Two-Year College Transfer Grant Program